 Scales are pretty incredible.
 A collection of notes played in ascending order has the ability to tell a story and convey a mood.
 Within that linear sequence of notes, there is tension and resolution.

-Some music theory courses and curricula would have you think that major and minor are the be-all and end-all of the world of scales.
+Some music theory courses and curricula would have you think that major and minor scales are the be-all and end-all of the world of scales.
 If you’d like your music to sound cheerful and bright, stick to the major scale.
 If you’re trying to write a melancholy number, minor scales are your best bet.
-Within the minor scale family, students often learn about the natural, harmonic, and melodic minor, and the distinctive moods each evoke (refer to Portland Piano Lab’s guide for a refresher).
+Within the minor scale family, students often learn about the natural minor, harmonic minor, and melodic minor, and the distinctive moods each evoke (refer to Portland Piano Lab’s guide for a refresher).

 But something gets left out.

 Western Music Theory 101 and practical lessons often neglect to mention that there’s a whole other collection of scales that can evoke moods and atmospheres beyond the cheerful-morose binary.

 These scales are called music modes.
 Their names are: Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian, named after ancient Greek modes.
 They are also sometimes referred to as church modes.

 While some music modes certainly sound more cheerful than others and can be divided into “major” and “minor” modes, they each lend a feeling to the music that is more subtle – certain music modes can sound haunting, triumphant, mysterious, or jazzy.
 They can recall music indigenous to a certain part of the world.
 And, when used in certain ways, they can stir up a cauldron of conflicting moods.

 Sound intriguing?
 It should!
 Human emotion is complex and multifaceted, so why shouldn’t we show that through the music we make?